-28 Feb Is there NOTHING I can do about my crooked painful hands?
+Is there NOTHING I can do about my crooked painful hands?

-Recently you noticed your fingers and/or thumbs are looking a little more peculiar, are painful, and it is starting to worry you.
 You may have seen this in your grandparents and possibly your mother or father.
 You don’t want this to be you too.
 Your doctor may have told you that there is nothing much you can do about it.

 Really?
 Not quite.

-Osteoarthritis affects the general population as we age.
+Osteoarthritis affects the general population as we age

 Osteoarthritis, affecting the hand in particular, is becoming more common.

 By the time we are 70 years old, 90% of women and 80% of men will have arthritis in their hands.
 But, arthritis obviously starts earlier than that.
 You will likely suffer pain, swelling, stiffness, decreased strength and difficulties in activities.
 Simple tasks may become more difficult or painful.
-For example opening a jar, turning on a tap, turning the key to your car, or pulling up your pants.
-Over time the condition can cause bony enlargements and deformities in the hand joints.
-This is what causes the look you may not like.
-But, there is something you can do about it.
+For example opening a jar, turning on a tap, turning the key to your car, or dressing yourself.

-Research shows non-pharmacological therapy IS beneficial.
+Research shows non-pharmacological therapy IS beneficial

 In August 2018, the European League Against Rheumatism (EULAR) published the most up-to-date recommendations on the management of hand osteoarthritis.
 They researched a variety of interventions.
-This includes non-pharmacological therapy, pharmacological (medications/injections), and surgical interventions.
+This includes non-pharmacological therapy, pharmacological (medications/injections) and surgical interventions.

 Therapy includes education, assistive devices, exercises, and orthoses (braces, splints, or compression gloves/sleeves).
 Research has shown positive benefits of therapy particularly with exercises and long-term splinting that may be needed.
 Therapy has shown reduction in pain, improving function, increasing or maintaining motion, and increasing or maintaining strength.